 Step 2: A Command center issues to a group of MNs a group command (not a group manipulation command) to instruct the MNs in the group to take an action.
 The target group is designated by the MIHF Group ID field in the group command.
 A group command is delivered through the multicast channel associated with the MIHF Group ID.
 A group command may alternatively take two types of payload: Encrypted and non-encrypted.
 If a payload is encrypted, it is encrypted with a key derived from the current group key.

 Each MN has a Device Key, which is a sequence of AES keys.
 The number of keys in a Device Key is 8, 16, 24 or 32, which is a system-wide constant.
 All MNs which are managed by a Group Manager have the same number of device keys.
 The format of Device Key may vary depending on its implementation and is out of the scope of this specification.
-For convenience, an example format of a Device Key is described in clause 9.4.2.2.
-When confidentiality is not required for group manipulation, a GKB without encrypted key data should be used.
-Note that each MN need not have a Device Key if the GKBs always have no encrypted key data.
+For convenience, an example format of a Device Key is described in clause 9.4.2.2 and Annex U. When confidentiality is not required for group manipulation, a GKB without GroupKeyData should be used.
+Note that each MN need not have a Device Key if the GKBs always have no GroupKeyData.

 A Command center has a module called GKB Generator.
-A GKB Generator receives combinations of a Device Key, a Leaf Number and a master group key, where the Device Keys cover all the MNs that constitute a group.
+A GKB Generator receives combinations of a Device Key, a Leaf Number and an MGK, where the Device Keys cover all the MNs that constitute a group.
 A Leaf Number is uniquely associated with a Device Key.
-Definition of Leaf Number is shown in Section ???.
-The group key is for the concerned group.
+Definition of Leaf Number is given in Section 9.4.3.
+The MGK is the group key for the concerned group.
 On receiving a set of such combinations, a GKB Generator outputs a GKB, or several GKBs.
-An example of creation of GKBs is described in section ???.
+An example of generation of GKBs is described in Section ???.

-There are four modules involved in group manipulation: The MIH User of the Command center, the MIHF of the Command center, the MIH User of the MN and the MIHF of the MN.
+Secure group manipulation with group key distribution

+Figure 45 illustrates group manipulation command distribution initiated by a Command center via a multicast channel.
+The MIH User of the Command center generates an MIH_Net_Group_Manipulate.request, described in 7.4.32, and then it passes the request to the MIHF of the Command center.
+Upon receiving the request, the MIHF generates MIH_Net_Group_Manipulate indication (Note that the decision on sending an indication message or a request message depends on the ResponseFlag parameter of the MIH_Net_Group_Manipulate.request primitive), described in 0, and sends it to the MNs via multicast mechanisms.
+When an MN receives the MIH_Net_Group_Manipulate indication message, the MIHF of the MN processes the message.
+After processing the message, the MIHF sends MIH_Group_Manipulate.indication to the MIH User of the MN.

+—Example of group manipulation distribution using multicast mechanisms

 MIH User of a Command Center